Christine Nunn – Alumni Bio

 Major: Culinary Arts

 Fair Lawn, NJ native Christine Nunn is a big fan of picnics, so much so she adopted the moniker for several businesses during her successful career in the food industry.
-As executive chef at both the farm-to-table concept Grange in Westwood, NJ and Picnic on the Square in Ridgewood, NJ, she’s plenty busy.
+As executive chef at the farm-to-table concept Grange in Westwood, NJ, she’s plenty busy.
 That’s just fine with Christine because she’s making a living doing something she truly loves.

 Like so many aspiring culinarians, Christine was entranced by Julia Child’s public television programs.
 “When I was a girl, my mother would cook a Julia Child recipe every day.
 We would watch Julia cook something on her PBS show one day and my mom would cook it the next day.
 The very first thing I cooked came from Julia’s book, Mastering the Art of French Cooking,” said Christine.
 The palate she developed at an early age would serve her well in the future.

 After graduating from Montclair State in 1986, Christine got a job as the society editor of the Ridgewood News and later moved on to be the restaurant critic for the Bergen Record.
 She even began to cater her own events with great success.
 That’s when she decided, at the age of 37, that taking a break from the business world and attending the CIA might be a good idea.